dafacto/esd-fyi/_reasons/03_liquidity.md

 Providing ESD rewards back to the liquidity pool:

 - To provide your rewarded ESD as additional liquidity, you simply use the “Provide” button.
-The ESD website will calculate the USD equivalent in USDC that you’ll need to have available in your wallet, to match the ESD you are trying to provide.
+The website will calculate the USD equivalent in USDC that you’ll need to have available in your wallet, to match the ESD you are trying to provide.
 - You don’t have to provide your full rewards balance; you can enter a smaller amount if you wish.
-- Providing additional liquidity this way does not trigger a new 5-epoch delay!
+- Providing additional liquidity this way does not trigger a new 5-epoch delay.

 Let’s now look at [earning ESD through coupons!](/coupons/) →